On approximations of Feynman path integrals: 2 Definitions and the main theorem

+Finally, in Theorem 1, also an ultrafilter $D^{*}$ is needed.
+In Subsection 3.2 we will define a function $\tau :\o\rightarrow\o$ (which is closely connected to $\delta^{*}$) and then we let $D^{*}$ be any ultrafilter on $\o$ such that for all $n$,

 Now we are ready to state the main theorem except that we need one more assumption.
 We will be able to calculate the propagator much as in [HH1], except that we can not do the cleaning of the formula (and thus justify the final limit process) that we were able to do in the end in [HH1].
-This is because now the formula
+This is because it is very hard to argue that the big sum of the formulas

-that we will end up studying in spaces $H_{k}$, need not be nicely continuous in $x_{0}$ or $x_{n^{*}}$ unlike the formula that we looked in [HH1] (modular the spiking, which was easy to deal with), in fact, the formula may give a rather wild function.
-And the same may be true also for the big sum of these formulas that we will look.
-Thus we will need something that replaces the continuity of the formula from [HH1].
-Our assumptions appears to be natural in our context that arises from physics where functions tend to be continuous (the assumption is true e.g. for the harmonic oscillator).
+that we will end up studying in spaces $H^{d}_{k}$ behaves well when $n$ goes to infinity, When $n$ increases, the sum may start oscillating more and more wildly, so fast that I cannot handle it and I cannot compensate this e.g. by looking it in smaller and smaller intervals (because Trotter-Kato does not allow this, it gives only a pointwise convergence).
+In [HH1] we did not have this problem, everything was nicely continuous (modular the spiking effect that was easy to handle).
+This oscillation problem is also the reason why it is very hard to get rid of the $lim_{r\rightarrow\infty}$ part from the formula in Theorem 1 and $lim_{p\rightarrow\infty}$ part from the formula in the end of Section 1.1.
+We will return to this in Section 3.1.
+Thus we will need something that replaces the (nice) continuity of the formula from [HH1].
+Our assumptions appears to be natural in our context that arises from physics where functions tend to be continuous (well, as already mentioned, they may have poles or Dirac's delta kind of behaviour).
+The assumption is true e.g. for the harmonic oscillator in the non-trivial cases i.e. when the time evolution operator is not the identity operator (if it is the identity operator, it does not have a kernel).

-{\bf Assumption 4}: We assume that (the Hamiltonian is such that) the kernel of the time evolution operator in $L_{2}(\R )$ is continuous (at least in $(y_{0},y_{1})$, see Theorem 1 below)
+{\bf Assumption 4}: We assume that (the Hamiltonian is such that) at our fixed time $t>0$, the kernel $K(x_{0},x_{1},t)$ of the time evolution operator $K^{t}$ in $L_{2}(\R )$ is continuous as a function $\R^{2}\rightarrow\C$ (in particular we assume that the time evolution operator has a kernel).